 If you are considering moving in with an intimate partner or currently live with a partner, and were unaware of the Washington law on committed intimate relationships you may be wondering what you can or should do with this information.
 A common option and best way to make sure that you and your partner dictate the terms of what will happen if your relationship and cohabitation are to end is to enter into a cohabitation agreement either at the onset of moving in or even after you already have.
 You can set forth how property will be divided and protect yourself from allowing a partner to gain a share of your property in the event of a break-up.
 Many couples prefer to allow their own decisions in advance to set the terms of cohabitation rather than a court, should the relationship end.
 Cohabitation agreements protect both parties and serve as insurance in the event that things are not on good terms or when there are questions at the end of a relationship when emotions often run high.

 Whether you are entering into, are in the midst of, or are facing the end of a committed intimate relationship, we are here to help.
-Our experienced Family Law attorneys will help you navigate this complicated and emotional process objectively.
-We have the expertise, knowledge, and compassion to assist you effectively and collaboratively as you enter the next phase of your life.
-Please contact us for a consultation.
+Our experienced family law attorneys will help you navigate this complicated and emotional process objectively.